 There’s always something going on in London, from sporting events like tennis at Wimbledon and the Ascot horse races, to events like the Chelsea Flower Show.
 There are celebrations all over the city for Christmas and New Year’s Eve, and almost every other major holiday will be well-represented somewhere in town.

-There is an overwhelming large number of attractions in London, from theatre performances to family attractions like Legoland and the London Dungeons.
+There is an overwhelmingly large number of attractions in London, from theatre performances to family attractions like Legoland and the London Dungeons.
 The London Eye is expensive but gives an awesome view of London, while the Tower of London is a must for history buffs.
-Kew gardens is a feast for the botanical senses, and Greenwich is the place to go if you’re interested in the measurement of time.
+Kew Gardens is a feast for the botanical senses, and Greenwich is the place to go if you’re interested in the measurement of time.

 Another thing you might want to check out is the London Pass, which has a lot of the really popular touristy attractions on it.
 By looking at passes like this you can see the kinds of things that people find attractive, then decide if it’s for you.
 You don’t get some of the non-commercial recommendations but you get a good idea of what’s around.

-Where to next?
+Where to after London?

 London is a central transport hub for trains and coaches to the rest of the country, and for flights to Europe and the rest of the world.
 From London, the entire world is your oyster – go wherever you want!